mikemag/Mastermind/README.md

   - Most Parts
   - Expected Size
   - Entropy
-- A GPU implementation using CUDA which runs the scoring function and the inner loops of Knuth, Most Parts, etc.
-  - The CUDA implementation has been tailored for compute capability 8.6, CUDA 11.7, running on an NVIDIA GeForce RTX 3070.
+- A GPU implementation using CUDA which runs the scoring function and the inner loops of Knuth, Most Parts, etc. This has been tailored for compute capability 8.6, CUDA 11.7, running on an NVIDIA GeForce RTX 3070.
 - Various gameplay optimizations from Ville[2].

 ## Previous Versions and Easier Implementations